chp102/RAAN/README.md

 # RAAN Case Study Interns

-<i>In the link I sent by email, you can find my article about this work, with depper explanations.</i>
+<i>In the link I sent by email, you can find my article about this work, with deeper explanations.</i>

 In this repository you can find:
 - The 2D visualization